The Cold Dessert Debate: Gelato vs. American Ice Cream

 Gelato in Parma, Italy

-There is a new place we tried in Parma (picture below) that has a type of whipped cream they call “Creme Parmigianino” because that is the street they are located on.
+There was a place we tried in Parma (picture below) that has a type of whipped cream they call “Creme Parmigianino” because that is the street it’s on.
 It is to die for.
 We have tried it with gelato and with fruit gelato.
-There are almonds and sugar granules (we think) and it is just so good.
-I was thinking the next time just asking for that but I think the owner would give me a look’.
-Who knows, perhaps you are ‘allowed’ to just have that; I’ll see how brave I am to ask – next time.
+There are almonds and sugar granules (we think), and it is just so good.

 Storing the Dolce

 Once the ice cream and gelato are made, they are stored at certain temperatures to maintain the perfect consistency.
 Ice cream is typically served frozen, around 0°F, whereas gelato is stored and served at about 15°F – a slightly warmer temperature.
-What this means is the gelato is not quite completely frozen.
-This makes the texture of gelato softer and silkier than ice cream.
+What this means is the gelato is not completely frozen.
+This makes gelato’s texture softer and silkier than ice cream’s.

 So there you have it, which do you prefer?